A payment for farming families in financial hardship.

 There are rules about when your Farm Household Allowance can be paid when you travel outside Australia.

 You can only get Farm Household Allowance for 3 years.
-You don’t have to use these 3 years all at once.

 My bank account is overdrawn